civicrm/civicrm-cxn-rpc/README.md

 Never published or completed.
 Broadly, the v0.1 protocol relied on certificates for both client and server, and used RSA to encrypt all messages. v0.1 had a few issues:

- * If the certificate authority were compromised, then the high trust placed in the CA could be abused to imitate both client and server, enabling man-in-the-middle attacks against existing connections.
+ * If the certificate authority were compromised, then the high trust placed in the CA could be abused to compromise existing connections.
  * Using RSA for everything meant that the crypto was slower for typical API calls.
- * RSA seems to be best when combined with session-key negotiaion (e.g DH) but I don't remember the details of DH well enough to use/adapt it (without delaying the schedule).

 Base Classes
 ------------